Pashtunwali: Pashtun institutions

-Pashtuns are organised into tribal or extended family groups often led by a "Khan" (a wealthy and influential leader from the group).
+Pashtuns are organised into tribal or extended family groups often led by a "Malik" (a wealthy and influential leader from the group).

 Disputes within clans are settled by a jirga (traditionally a tribal assembly involving all adult males).

-In times of foreign invasion, Pashtuns have been known to unite under a Pashtun religious leaders such as Saidullah Baba in the Siege of Malakand and even under Pashtána female leaders such as Malalai of Maiwand in the Battle of Maiwand.
+In times of foreign invasion, Pashtuns have been known to unite under Pashtun religious leaders such as Saidullah Baba in the Siege of Malakand and even under Pashtána female leaders such as Malalai of Maiwand in the Battle of Maiwand.

 Main principles

 Although not exclusive, the following thirteen principles form the major components of Pashtunwali.